Download high-resolution image Look inside

 © D&orfs Photography

 Denise Williams wrote her first book in the 2nd grade.
 I Hate You and its sequel, I Still Hate You, featured a tough, funny heroine, a quirky hero, witty banter, and a dragon.
 Minus the dragons, these are still the books she likes to write.
-After penning those early works, she finished second grade and eventually earned a PhD in education, going on to work in higher education.
-After growing up a military brat around the world and across the country, Denise now lives in Des Moines, Iowa with her husband, son, and two ornery shih-tzus who think they own the house.
+After penning those early works, she finished second grade and eventually earned a PhD in education.
+When she's not writing, reading, and thinking about love stories, she spends her days working in university administration.
+After growing up a military brat around the world and across the country, Denise now lives in Des Moines, Iowa with her husband, son, and a dog so quirky, she really needs to end up in a book.
 View titles by Denise Williams